vgaytanovcorvel/bmad-test02/docs/prd.md

 2: Change board size triggers new game.
 3: New Game resets state.

-Story 3.4 Accessibility
+Story 3.4 (Removed) Accessibility
-Acceptance Criteria
-1: ARIA live region for turn & result announcements.
-2: Reduced motion disables animations.
-3: Focus order logical; controls keyboard accessible.
+Out of scope in v1.3.
+Minimal semantic markup only.

 Story 3.5 Optional Visual Enhancements
 Acceptance Criteria
-1: (Optional) Lazy-load Babylon.js OR pure CSS fallback only.
-2: Animations ≤300ms and skipped when reduced motion.
+1: (Optional) Subtle CSS-only transition ≤200ms; can be disabled by removing class (no reduced-motion logic required).
+2: No external 3D library in v1.3.

 Story 3.6 Minimal Tests
 Acceptance Criteria